mahfakhr/exporter-exercise/README.md

 1. we can have essentials or utils for some works like mockOpenFile, and sleep etc.
 2. I think having a controller will make the structure more SOLID because it is not exporter's duty to check the user permissions, before this it can be checked in controller.
 3. being more modular(permission, log, exporter) with their own services and controllers will help this structure
-4. if I had time to check the ability of IO block vs await form of data streaming and binding in redis ,I  think we can improve it better
+4. store writable and readable somewhere to prevent it from passing to cancellation process